neilhewitt/Zem80/README.md

 I have also added a basic ZX Spectrum emulation, but this is a sample and not intended for actual use as an emulator.

 ## Performance - some thoughts
 The amount of CPU required to run the Z80 emulation is significant using the RealTimeClock.
 This is because the emulation thread has to spin continuously while waiting for clock ticks in order to generate the right events at exactly the right time.
 This is likely to only be necessary for emulating hardware that is timing-critical, and even then it's probably possible to do it a different way.

 To improve this I've added a TimeSlicedClock as an alternative where the emulator will run as fast as possible but after a specified number of Z80 ticks (the 'time slice', which you will need to work out against your timing and your Z80 emulated speed) it will suspend the CPU and wait for a timer (not on the main thread) to elapse and then resumes the CPU.
 This will resynchronise execution with real time, while avoiding executing any code on the main thread while the timer runs.
 This allows for instructions to be 'fast-forwarded' as quickly as possible, while still making sure that code like screen updates can run at the proper time.
 The ZX Spectrum VM sample now uses this technique and this drastically reduces the PC CPU required to run it on my machine (Release build).

 ## The future for this project
 Where I think this project can be useful is in perhaps explaining how to do CPU emulation in principle.
 It's a pretty complex subject that requires a lot of learning to approach and do, and learning from the existing code is difficult because it's often quite... opaque.
 This emulator is actually quite straightforward - not that you would understand it at first glance, or without knowledge of how the Z80 itself works in quite a lot of detail - and hopefully might give people a useful starting point to build their own emulators.
 If it does, then my work is done!

 I built this thing just to prove to myself that I could.
 I have a fully-functioning emulator built on a platform that's not generally thought of as one you could build something so low-level on.
 Take that, C++.

-## Project status
-16/08/2024 - 2.0 release.
-Mostly a refactoring and redesign release, 2.0 doesn't add any major new features.
-Many bugs were fixed and timing improved, but timing is still the emulator's achilles heel.
-If you don't care about absolutely precise timing, you will be fine.
-The Spectrum sample was updated to work with this version and slightly refactored itself, but is otherwise untouched and remains a fairly poor implementation intended for demo purposes only.

-The project moves to .NET 8.0 in this release.

 ### Known issues ###

 * Interrupt Mode 0 remains essentially untested and may not work properly.
-I plan to create a virtual machine to test this out.
 * Interrupt Mode 2 appears to be slightly bugged but I'm not 100% sure how or why.
 I am looking for Spectrum games which are known to use IM2 to test.

 The other main component is the ZX Spectrum VM, which has several known issues: